The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-To motivate the formula (\ref{eqn:hc}), it's helpful to understand what Harish-Chandra was trying to do more broadly in the paper \cite{HC}.
-Although he seems to have viewed this theorem as an auxiliary result, it nicely illustrates the central theme of the paper, which addresses the relationship between the algebras of differential operators on $\mathfrak{g}$ and on $\mathfrak{h}$, and in particular the question of how much information about $G$ and $\mathfrak{g}$ we can recover just by looking at $W$ and $\mathfrak{h}$.
-As the theorem demonstrates, we can often recover a surprisingly large amount.
-In particular, for a function $f \in C^\infty(\mathfrak{g}_0)$, Harish-Chandra's explicit goal is to express $\overline{p(\partial) f}$ in terms of $\bar p(\partial)$ and $\bar f$, where the bar indicates restriction to $\mathfrak{h}_0$.
-What he finds is that where $\Pi$ is the discriminant defined in (\ref{eqn:pidef}).
+To motivate the formula (\ref{eqn:hc}), it's helpful to understand what Harish-Chandra was trying to do more broadly in the paper \cite{HC} in which it first appeared.
+That article is primarily concerned with describing the algebras of differential operators on {\it noncompact} Lie algebras.
+In fact, Harish-Chandra states at the outset that ``When [the algebra] is compact, this theory is not difficult ... although some of the results obtained here ... seem to be new.''
+Nevertheless, the compact case clearly illustrates the central theme of the paper, which addresses the relationship between differential operators on a Lie algebra and on a Cartan subalgebra.
+In particular, for functions $f \in C^\infty(\mathfrak{g})$ that are invariant under the adjoint action of $G$ on $\mathfrak{g}$, Harish-Chandra's explicit goal is to express $\overline{p(\partial) f}$ in terms of $\bar p(\partial)$ and $\bar f$, where the bar indicates restriction to $\tot$.
+What he finds is that where $\Delta_\gog$ is the discriminant defined in (\ref{eqn:pidef}).
+This result anticipates the modern theory of radial parts of differential operators, discussed below in Section \ref{sec:radparts}, and appears in hindsight as a foretaste of ideas in spherical harmonic analysis that led to many later developments in the theory of special functions, such as Dunkl theory \cite{AnkerDunklNotes}.

-Many of the results in the paper can be viewed as building on the Chevalley restriction theorem (Theorem \ref{thm:chev} below), which says that the $G$-invariant polynomials on $\mathfrak{g}$ are isomorphic to the $W$-invariant polynomials on $\mathfrak{h}$, and that an isomorphism is given in the $\mathfrak{g}$-to-$\mathfrak{h}$ direction simply by restriction of functions.
-Harish-Chandra strengthens that result by expanding the domain of the Chevalley restriction isomorphism, showing that the map can be extended to a homomorphism from a particular algebra of $G$-invariant differential operators on $\mathfrak{g}$ to the algebra of all $W$-invariant differential operators on $\mathfrak{h}$.
+Many of the results in \cite{HC} can be viewed as building on the Chevalley restriction theorem (Theorem \ref{thm:chev} below), which says that the $G$-invariant polynomials on $\mathfrak{g}$ are isomorphic to the $W$-invariant polynomials on $\tot$, and that an isomorphism is given in the $\mathfrak{g}$-to-$\tot$ direction simply by restriction of functions.
+In effect, Harish-Chandra expands the scope of this theorem, showing that the isomorphism for invariant functions extends to a homomorphism from a particular algebra of $G$-invariant differential operators on $\mathfrak{g}$ to the algebra of all $W$-invariant differential operators on $\tot$.
 He then elaborates a number of consequences including the relation (\ref{eqn:deriv_restr}) and the integral formula (\ref{eqn:hc}).